 - Carbon River/Mowich – best known for its beautiful trails and camping, including Mowich Lake Campground and Tolmie Peak Trail.
 Read my blog, Car Camping Essentials List to make sure you’re fully prepared for any camping.

 Ashford and Packwood make for nice towns to base yourself outside of the park.
-During my most recent visit to Mount Rainier we opted to rent a cabin in Ashford with some of our family.
+During one of my visits to Mount Rainier we opted to rent a cabin in Ashford with family.
 It turned out to be a convenient spot to see most of the parks attractions.
 Here are some great options you can check out:

 Mount Rainier National Park is bursting with things to see and do.
 Here are some of my favorite sights that you can drive right up to and are perfect for all types of visitors: